trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 7. In order to enable the OnlyKey to upload the new firmware a jumper (Paperclip, aluminum foil etc) must make contact between the two small copper color circles shown while the OnlyKey is plugged into the USB port.

-***PRO TIP*** - If your OnlyKey has a case on it you can just slip the two corners out of the case without completely removing the case.
+{% include tip.html content="If your OnlyKey has a case on it you can just slip the two corners out of the case without completely removing the case." %}

 <img src="https://github.com/trustcrypto/trustcrypto.github.io/raw/master/images/image16.png">